soren-n/vibe/tests/README.md

 ### Common Issues

-1. **Fixture not available**: Ensure you're importing from the correct fixture file
+1. Fixture not available: Ensure you're importing from the correct fixture file
-2. **Cleanup not working**: Check that you're using the fixture system, not manual patterns
+2. Cleanup not working: Check that you're using the fixture system, not manual patterns
-3. **TypeScript errors**: Ensure proper typing when extending fixtures
+3. TypeScript errors: Ensure proper typing when extending fixtures
-4. **Mock restoration issues**: Use `ProcessMocker` or ensure `restoreMocks: true` in config
+4. Mock restoration issues: Use `ProcessMocker` or ensure `restoreMocks: true` in config

 ### Debugging